pltrees/abcboost/README.md

 make clean
 make
 ```
-Again, we do not recommend to turn on this option on Mac.
+We do not recommend to turn on this option on Mac.

 To build ABCBoost with GPU support, install [NVIDIA CUDA Toolkits](https://developer.nvidia.com/cuda-downloads) and set the option `CUDA=ON`: